AdobeDocs/experience-platform.en/help/edge/extension/event-types.md

 if (discountProposition) {
   // Find the item from proposition that should be rendered.
   // Rather than assuming there a single item that has HTML
-  // content, we'll find the first item that has HTML content. for (var j = 0; j < discountProposition.items.length; j++) {
+  // content, find the first item whose schema indicates
+  // it contains HTML content.
+  for (var j = 0; j < discountProposition.items.length; j++) {
     var discountPropositionItem = discountProposition.items[i];
     if (discountPropositionItem.schema === "https://ns.adobe.com/personalization/html-content-item") {